 The main concern for the development is the proposed level of disturbance/impact on the site and the ever increasing urban aspect of the site and surrounding areas through tree loss.
-There is no Tree survey or impact assessment and no indicative tree planting shown on any of the plans, so there is no acknowledgement of the protected trees, potential impact or opportunity for replacement if the scheme is to impact on trees or the submission of method statements showing the construction methods and restricted access to the protected trees.
+The Tree survey and impact assessment and indicative tree planting shown on the plans, which shows some acknowledgement of the protected trees, potential impact and opportunity for replacement if the scheme is to impact on tree, there will need to be a submission of method statements showing the construction methods and restricted access to the protected trees.